rtbo/dopamine/README.md

 ## Implementation details

-- Package recipes are written in Lua
+- Package recipes are Lua scripts
   - The client provides a `dop` lua module with all necessary utilities - no lua library such as LFS is necessary on the user system
   - The package scripts are named `dopamine.lua`
   - The package scripts provide entry points for the client in a form of lua functions that perform special tasks: